Bring New Insights to Others in Your Preaching

 JASON RILEY, PHD IN THEOLOGY, CURRENT STUDENT

 "Interpreting the Bible at the highest academic level requires advanced preparation.
 With its strong program in Semitic languages and critical methods, Fuller has a tradition of preparing students for top doctoral programs and future teaching opportunities.
-The Ancient Near Eastern Studies emphasis brings together a tight-knit group of focused students mentored by leading scholars.”
+The Ancient Near Eastern Studies area of interest brings together a tight-knit group of focused students mentored by leading scholars.”

 D. WILSON MOORE ASSOCIATE PROFESSOR OF ANCIENT NEAR EASTERN STUDIES